 Management expects Private Education Loan charge-offs to increase to nearly 2% in the first quarter of 2022 and then decrease over the remainder of 2022, totaling 1.75% for 2022.

 NIM is projected to remain just above 5%.

 The company’s non-interest expenses are expected to be $555-$565 million.

 How Have Estimates Been Moving Since Then?

-Currently, Sallie Mae has a poor Growth Score of F, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Sallie Mae has a poor Growth Score of F, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Sallie Mae has a Zacks Rank #1 (Strong Buy).
+Sallie Mae has a Zacks Rank #2 (Buy).
 We expect an above average return from the stock in the next few months.